-In a simple yet inexorable fashion, this order, originated by human invention and convention, ceases to be an optional adjunct and becomes an indispensable constituent of human living.
-For the long-run effects of technological advance and new capital formation consist in some combination of increased population, reduced work, and improved living standards.
-In the course of a century the differences in all three respects may be so great that any return to an earlier state of affairs is regarded as preposterous and is to be brought about only by violence or disaster.
-But concomitant with the technological and the material development, there also takes place a complementary series of economic and political innovations.
-Each of these is motivated, to a greater or less extent, by the underlying technical and material changes; each, sooner or later, underwent the adaptations demanded by subsequent changes; and so, in any given present, all together present a united front that can be broken only by the destructive turmoil of a revolution or a conquest.
+In a simple yet inexorable fashion this order, originated by human invention and convention, ceases to be an optional adjunct and becomes an indispensable constituent of human living.
+For the long-run effects of technological advance and new capital formation consist in some combination of increased population, reduced work, and improved sxand standards of a century the differences in all three respects may be so great that any return to an earlier state of address affairs is regarded as preposterous and isk to be brought about only by violence or disaster.
+But concomitant with the technological and the material development, there also takes place a completary complementary series of economic and political innovations.
+Each of these was motivated, to a greater or less extent, by the underlying technical and material changes; each, sooner or later, underwent the adaptations demanded by later-sville Later, changes; and so, in any given present, all together present a united front that can be broken only by the destructive turmoil of a revolution or a conquest.
 Moreover, ideas have no geographical frontiers, and profits accrue to traders not only from domestic but also from foreign markets.
-Material and social progress refuses to be confined to a single country; like an incoming tide, first, it reaches the promonstories, then, it penetrates the bays, and finally, it pours up the estuaries.
-In an intricate pattern of lags and variations, new ideas spread over most of the earth to bind together in an astounding inter#dependence, the fortunes of individuals living disparate lives in widely separated lands.
+Material and social progress refuses to be confined to a single country; like an incoming tide, first, it reaches the promonitories, then, it penetrates the bays, and finally it pours up the estuaries.
+In an intricate pattern of lags and variations, new ideas spread over most of the earth to bind together in an astounding inter-dependence the fortunes of individuals living disparate lives in widely separated lands.

-4. The Tension of Community.
+3.4 The Tension of Community.

-Interasubjective spontaneity and intelligently devised social order have their ground in a duality immanent in man himself.
-As intelligent, man is the originator and sponsor of the social systems within which, as an individual, he desires and labors, enjoys and suffers.
-As intelligent, man is a legislator but, as an individual. he is subject to his own laws.
+Inter-subjective spontaneity and intelligently devised social order have their ground in a duality immanent in man himself.
+As intelligent, man is the originator and sponsor of the social systems within which, as an individual, he desires and labors, onjoys and suffers.
+As intelligent, man is a legislator but, as an individual, he is subject to his own laws.
 By his insights he grasps standard solutions to recurrent problems, but by his experience he provides the instances that are to be subsumed under the standard solutions.
-From the viewpoint of intelligence, the satisfactions allotted to individuals are to be measured by the ingenuity and diligence of each in contributing to the satisfactions of all; from the same high viewpoint the desires of each are to be regarded quite coolly as the motive power that keeps the social system functioning.
-But besides the detached and disinterested stend of intelligence, there is the more spontaneous viewpoint of the individual subjected to needs and wants, pleasures and pains, labor and leisure, enjoyment and privation.
+From the viewpoint of intelligence, the satisfactions allotted to individuals are to be measured by the incenuity and diligence of each in contributing to the satisfactions of all; from the same high viewpoint the desires of each are to be regarded Quite coolly as the motive power that keeps the social system functioning.
+But besides the detached and disinterested stand of intelligence, there is the more spontaneous viewpoint of the individual subjected to needs and ments, pleasures and apins pains, labor and leisure, enjoyment and privation.
 To each man his own desires, precisely because they are his own, possess an insistence that the desires of others can never have for him.
-To each man his own labors, because they are his own, have a dimension of reality that is lacking in his apprehension of the labors of others.
-To each man, his own joys and sorrows have an expansive or contracting immediacy that others can know only through their own experience of joy and sorrow.
-Yet the ineluctable privacy of each one's experience provides no premise for a monadic theory of man.
-For the bonds of inter-subjectivity make the experience of each resonate to the experience of others: and, besides this elementary communion, there is operative in all, a drive to understand and an insistence on behaving intelligently that generate and implement common ways, common manners, common undertakings, common commitments.
+To each man his own labors, because they are his own. have a divension of reality that is lacking in his apprehension of the labors of others.
+To each man his own joys and sorrows have an expansive or contracting immediacy that others can know only through their own exterience of joy and sorrow.
+Yet the ineluctable privacy of each one's experience provides a monadic no premise for an even whether theory of man.
+For the bonds of inter-subjectivity s make the experience of each resonate to the experience of others; and, besides this elementary communion, there is operative in sack a drive to understand and an insistence on behaving intelligently that generate and implement common ways, common manners, common undertakings, common commitments.